BergQuester/v8tr.github.io/_drafts/2018-10-04-sticky-grid-collection-view.md

 {% endhighlight %}

-The method iterates through the `allAttributes` property and checks which attributes fall within the specified rectangle.
-This calculation will be repeated each time the collection view bounds are changed and has huge influence over the performance.
-Instead of repeating calculations again and again, we do it once and then cache into `allAttributes`.
-It is a two-dimensional array that contains attributes for the whole grid.
-You can access an arbitrary cell like this:
+The `allAttributes` property is a two-dimensional array that contains attributes for the whole grid.
+For instance, to access individual cell attributes you would write:

 ```swift
 let cellAttributes = allAttributes[row][column]
 ```

+In `layoutAttributesForElements(in:)` we iterate through the `allAttributes` array and pick attributes that fall within the specified rectangle.
+This method is called very often and has huge influence over the performance.

+As an optimization measure, we pre-calculate the attributes and save them to `allAttributes`.
 The right place to setup attributes is `prepare()` which is called each time the collection view layout is invalidated.

 {% highlight swift linenos %}